cakephp/docs/en/core-libraries/email.rst

     // Asserts an email at a specific index contains expected text contents
     $this->assertMailContainsTextAt($at, $contents);

+    // Asserts an email contains an attachment
+    $this->assertMailContainsAttachment('test.png');

     // Asserts an email at a specific index contains the expected value within an Email getter (e.g., "subject")
     $this->assertMailSentWithAt($at, $expected, $parameter);